 The value can also be a matrix of doubles.
 The values are rounded, yielding the nearest value representable with the specified precision.
 If the value to represent is out of range, then it is saturated, meaning that the maximum or minimum fixed point value is returned, depending on the sign of the specified value.
+For example, fix(5.375, 8, 3)

-For example, will yield 3.968758, the maximum value possible with the (8/3) precision.
+will yield 3.968758, the maximum value possible with the (8/3) precision.